Why Should I Take The SATs: Resources & Help

 - All your SAT scores can be accessed through your College Board account, and can be sent to any particular universities by paying a fee.
 You can also choose to send scores while you sit down to take your SAT, but this isn’t always recommended since you may want to withhold and send another score.

 - Superscoring is the concept of taking your highest subsection scores into account, across all your attempts, and creating one score that represents the best work you did.
 Many universities superscore, and it can help the student because it allows their most optimal score to be taken into account.
-Below is a link to a PrepScholar article that provides a list of which schools superscore:
+Here is a link to a PrepScholar article that provides a list of which schools superscore: https://blog.prepscholar.com/which-colleges-superscore-the-sat

 Our writers are always current students to ensure our guides are applicable and relevant.
 Click on the writer’s name above to learn more about them!